adjtomo/seisflows/docs/instructions_remote.rst

         ./clean; ./run

-If the optimization problem is solved in 50 iterations or fewer, the test was successful and we can move on.
+If the optimization problem is solved in 50 iterations or fewer, the test was successful.